Skip to main content

 Written by Support

-Updated over a week ago
+Updated over a month ago

-There are four ways to buy and sell shares through Hatch:
+There are four ways to buy and sell shares through Hatch;

-In this article, we break down the differences between two order types: Market and limit:
+In this article, we break down the differences between two order types: Market and limit.

 Market orders